samuelgoto/proposal-named-parameters/README.md

 Here are the functions on the Web platform with the most paramters (data from http://html5index.org/json/):

+Notable examples:

+* HTMLInputElement.setRangeText: 4
+* Document.open: 4
+* EventTarget.addEventListener: 4

+All Web APIs with 4 or more parameters, in descending order:

 * WebGLRenderingContext.texSubImage2D: 9
 * CanvasRenderingContext2D.drawImage: 9
 * WebGLRenderingContext.texImage2D: 9